 Benefits of living on campus

 Choosing where you'll live is a big decision.
 Here are a few reasons to consider living at MIT:

 - The main campus and most labs are a short walk or bike ride away from our graduate residences.
 Not sure about the weather?
 There are shuttle bus stops near all of the graduate buildings to help you get from one end of campus to the other.

 - Be a part of the graduate community and make lasting connections!
 You'll have opportunities to get involved in your residential community, as well as campus activities and all they have to offer.

 - On-campus rental costs include utilities such as electricity, heat, and hot water.
 Internet access is also included and all of our residence halls offer wi-fi and ethernet connections.

 - We're continually working with current graduate students to improve options and the housing selection process.
 Some of the recent changes students will benefit from include:

-- One-year renewable license agreements: Beginning this fall, all new students in graduate housing will receive a one-year renewable license agreement (except the Warehouse), giving them the option to renew housing for one additional year after their first year.
+- One-year renewable license agreements: All new students in graduate housing will receive a one-year renewable license agreement (except the Warehouse), giving them the option to renew housing for one additional year after their first year.
 This should be helpful to students in MIT’s two-year academic programs.
-Note: Eastgate residents will receive a one-year non-renewable license agreement due to the building's closure when the new graduate residence in Kendall Square opens in fall 2020.

 Still want to consider living off campus?
 We can help you with that too!
 Visit http://mitoffcampus.com for rental listings and resources to help you with your search.